jnozzi/cocoadev.com/markdown/MemoryLeakHelp.md

 To say just a bit more:  the variables image and resizedImage are pointers.
 When you say     image = resizedImage, that doesn't copy the image object or anything like that, it just means that image will point to the same object that resizedImage points at.
 If you were to modify resizedImage at this point, image would also be modified (they're the same object).

-*Actually, you do have to autorelease     resizedImage, so you should do something like this:     return [resizedImage autorelease]; to solve the leak --General/JediKnil*
+*Actually, you do have to autorelease     resizedImage, so you should do something like this:     return [resizedImage autorelease]; to solve the leak --JediKnil*

 **Knil, read what I said.
 Points one and two.**

 ----

 I'm having a problem because I can't really balance my allocs and releases.
-If I release every General/NSImage except the final one and return [shadowCanvas autorelease]; then it won't work, because the General/NSImage chain that shadowCanvas points to will have already been released.
+If I release every NSImage except the final one and return [shadowCanvas autorelease]; then it won't work, because the NSImage chain that shadowCanvas points to will have already been released.

--- General/MattBall
+-- MattBall

 ----